Help Us Stranger

-Help Us Stranger is the third studio album by American rock band The Raconteurs.
+Help Us Stranger is the third studio album by American rock band the Raconteurs.
 It was released on June 21, 2019, through Third Man Records, their first studio album in 11 years following Consolers of the Lonely (2008).
-The album was recorded at Third Man Studio in Nashville, Tennessee, and mixed at Blackbird Studios in Nashville.
+The album was recorded at Third Man Studio in Nashville, Tennessee, and mixed at Blackbird Studio in Nashville.
 It was produced by the band, engineered by Joshua V. Smith, and mixed by Vance Powell.

 Promotion and release

 On the tenth anniversary of the band's second studio album, Consolers of the Lonely released in 2008, Third Man announced a re-issue of the album, along with two previously unreleased songs, "Sunday Driver" and "Now That You're Gone" were released as double A-side singles.
 Both songs received videos, which were shot a week before the release.
 On April 2, 2019, the album artwork, along with its track listing and release date were announced.
 On April 10, "Hey Gyp (Dig the Slowness)", a cover of the Donovan song, premiered on Bandcamp.
 Two days later, it was also made available on other platforms.
-On September 5, 2019 the band performed on The Tonight Show Starring Jimmy Fallon and performed their new single "Only Child," as well as "Shine the Light on Me."
+On September 5, 2019, the band performed on The Tonight Show Starring Jimmy Fallon and performed the single "Only Child", as well as "Shine the Light on Me".

+A limited edition LP release with lenticular cover art was sent out to Third Man Vault subscribers.
+This edition features a parodic photoshop of the original "butcher" cover for the Beatles' 1966 studio album Yesterday and Today, in which the Raconteurs' heads are pasted atop John Lennon, Paul McCartney, George Harrison, and Ringo Starr; the artwork is hidden beneath the lenticular print, mirroring Capitol Records' method of censoring the "butcher" cover, thus requiring buyers to peel it off in order to reveal the image.